kevin-montrose/Cesil/README.md

  - A buffer size hint for writing
  - A buffer size hint for reading
  - A custom `ITypeDescriber` for determining columns to read and write
+ - A custom `IDynamicTypeConverter` for determining how to convert dynamic values to concrete types

 ## Buffer Size Hints